swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

 - CS451/651 is a very demanding course, so please be prepared to work really hard from the outset, or else you will quickly fall behind and end up with a poor/failing grade.

-- If you are currently wait-listed and relatively high on the list, or would like to register, please be patient and show up for classes during the first week.
-I'll do my best to enroll you in before the add/drop deadline.
+- If you are currently waitlisted, you will be enrolled automatically if enough students drop out before the add/drop deadline.
+The enrollment capacity is set at 30 for CS451 and 20 for CS651.
+If one course is over-enrolled (ie, there are students on the waitlist) while the other has free seats, I will enroll as many waitlisted students from the former into the latter, in the order of their waitlist number.
+Please note that I will **not** go over the total enrollment capacity of 50.

 I look forward to having you in my class.